Chart of Accounts

 Move money between accounts without manually creating journal entries:

-1. Go to Accounts
+1. Go to Bookkeeping

 2. Click Transfer Funds